Springer categories for regular centralizers in well-generated complex braid groups: Springer categories which are monoids

-If $W$ is a well-generated irreducible group of rank $n\geqslant 3$ belonging to the infinite series then we have either \begin{enumerate}[-] \item $W\simeq \S_{n+1}$ acting the the hyperplane $H$ in $\C^{n+1}$ given by the equation $x_1+\cdots +x_{n+1}=0$.
-This is not the group $G(1,1,n+1)$, as the latter acts on a space of dimension $n+1$ and is not irreducible.
-However, the sets of reflections of these two groups are equal (they are the transpositions in $\S_{n+1}$), and their sets of Coxeter elements are the same (they are the $n+1$-cycles in $\S_{n+1}$).
-Thus the interval monoids given by $W$ and $G(1,1,n+1)$ are the same and we can restrict our attention to the latter group. \item $W\simeq G(m,1,n)$ for $m\geqslant 2$. \item $W\simeq G(e,e,n)$ for $e\geqslant 2$ (this group is always irreducible when $n\geqslant 3$). \end{enumerate}
+The group $G(1,1,n+1)=\S_{n+1}$ acting on the whole space $\C^{n+1}$ is not irreducible (it admits an invariant line).
+However, the sets of reflections of $W$ and of $G(1,1,n+1)$ are equal (they are the transpositions in $\S_{n+1}$), and their sets of Coxeter elements are the same (they are the $n+1$-cycles in $\S_{n+1}$).
+Thus the interval monoids given by $W$ and $G(1,1,n+1)$ are identical.
+It is then sufficient to prove the statement of Theorem \ref{theo:intervalles_identiques_p=1} for the latter group. \end{itemize}